ujkuo/ujkuo.github.io/content/course/metrics.md

 theoretical perspective.
 Other parts of this course include OLS, GLS, 2SLS, SEM, MLE, M-Estimation, and Casual Inference.

+In addition, I also took the computational econometrics to learn about the computational methods for economic research.
+I've learned about Numerical Optimization, Bootstrapping, Simulation-Based Estimation, Bayesian Estimation and MCMC, and Dynamic Programming.

 [Note 1](/pdf/metrics/w1.pdf) /
 [Note 2](/pdf/metrics/w2.pdf) /
 [Note 3](/pdf/metrics/w3.pdf) /